-Note that PSYC 405 must either precede or be taken concurrently with PSYC 400, and a minimum grade of 65% in PSYC 305 is needed to register in PSYC 405.
+Note that PSYC 405 must either precede or be taken concurrently with PSYC 400, and a minimum grade of 65.00% in PSYC 305 is needed to register in PSYC 405.
 Failure to meet these requirements will void the student's acceptance into the Psychology Honours Program, and the student will need to re-apply in a subsequent term.

 Applications for the Psychology Honours Program must be submitted to the Department of Psychology by February 1 of the calendar year in which the student intends to enroll in the honours program.
-The application process for the Psychology Honours Program is competitive, and admission into the program is not guaranteed.